 Whether you’re putting on a second family room, a guest suite or enlarging the kitchen, having extra square footage in your house is sure to be convenient.
 Just remember to think about the heating and cooling necessities of the new space.
 One of those factors should cover whether you should upgrade your HVAC system for a home addition in Miami.
 Our guidebook will help you as you get started with the process.

 Option 1: No Upgrade Necessary

-Option 2: Install a New HVAC System
+Option 2: HVAC System Upgrade

-Option 3: Get a Ductless Mini-Split
+Option 3: Install a Ductless Mini-Split

 - You would like to add air conditioning to your house without putting in or extending the ductwork.

 If you need help deciding which HVAC option is best, let Service Experts Heating & Air Conditioning give our suggestions.
 We have years of experience helping homeowners fine-tune their indoor comfort, with a commitment to efficiency and eco-friendly HVAC options.